Emergency Shower & Eye Wash

 Guardian offers a variety of mixing valves and turnkey, recirculating tempering systems to provide tempered water.
 All Guardian emergency showers are third-party certified to meet or exceed the provisions of ANSI Z358.1-2014.

-Eye wash locationThe emergency shower location as well as any eye wash location must be installed within 10 seconds walking time from the location of a hazard.
+Eye wash locationThe emergency shower location as well as any eye wash location must be installed within 10 seconds of walking time from the location of a hazard.

-How far is that ?
-According to the revised Appendix, ANSI Z358.1 2014, ten (10) seconds is aproximately 55 feet.
+How far is that?
+According to the revised Appendix, ANSI Z358.1 2014, ten (10) seconds is approximately 55 feet.

-In the workplace, emergency showers and eyewash facilities are used to provide immediate decontamination if workers are exposed to hazardous chemicals, flying particles, or are injured in a fire.
+In the workplace, emergency showers and eyewash facilities are used to provide immediate decontamination if workers are exposed to hazardous chemicals, or flying particles, or are injured in a fire.

-This emergency shower location page will help you decide on the most suitable location for your emergency decontamination station, because the first 10-15 seconds after a chemical exposure incident or burn is of critical importance.
+This emergency shower location page will help you decide on the most suitable location for your emergency decontamination station because the first 10-15 seconds after a chemical exposure incident or burn is of critical importance.
 When making your decision you’ll need to consider where an injury could happen, and the condition of the worker.
 An injured worker may need to be carried by co-workers which will slow down the accessibility time.

 The emergency shower and eye wash equipment must be installed

-on the same level as the hazard !
+on the same level as the hazard!

 The emergency shower equipment must be installed on the same level as the hazard and accessing the emergency eye wash and/or emergency shower equipment should NOT require going up or down stairs or ramps.

 The path of travel from the hazard to the equipment should be free of obstructions and as straight as possible.
-Remember, doors are a concern and may hinder a user accessing safety shower emergency equipment.
+Remember, doors are a concern and may hinder a user from accessing safety shower emergency equipment.
 All units to be highly visible and be signed with a warning placard.
 The entire area served by the equipment must be properly illuminated, so a power cut or damage to a light fitting could render the whole area unsafe and non-compliant.

-In order to be compliant — a worker must NOT have to do any of the following to reach the emergency decontamination equipment:
+To be compliant — a worker must NOT have to do any of the following to reach the emergency decontamination equipment:

 Climb up or down a ladder